John Whitgift Academy Admissions Policy for the Academic Year 2022-2023

 We demand personal excellence from students of all ages and abilities, providing them with the necessary support to become responsible citizens.

 John Whitgift Academy is committed to providing an innovative, enterprising and energising curriculum with a variety of enrichment opportunities for all.

-All schools have a Published Admission Number (PAN) for the entry year.
-If the number of applications for places at a particular school is higher than the Published Admission Number (PAN) set for the school, applications will be considered against the criteria set out below.
-After the admission of children with statements of Special Educational Needs where the school is named in part 4 of the statement, we will use the following factors, in priority order, to decide which children will be given places.
+The Academy has a Published Admission Number (PAN) for the entry year of 210.
+If the number of applications for places is higher than the Published Admission Number (PAN), applications will be considered against the criteria set out below.
+After the admission of children with an education, health and care plan (EHCP) where the school is recorded in the plan, we will use the following factors, in priority order, to decide which children will be given places.
 (In addition, please note that we will always give priority to those who have actually applied for places over those who fulfil any of the criteria but have not actually made an application.)

 1 Looked after children (children in public care) or a child who was previously looked after.

 3 Having brothers or sisters who are already at the school when your child is due to start

 4 Children currently attending a named feeder school.

 5 The last factor is geographical.
 We will give priority to those living nearest to the school (if there is more than one route, the distance measured is the shortest available safe route for pedestrians), from the front door of the child’s home address (including flats) to the main entrance of the school, using the local authority’s computerised measuring system.
 If you would like more information or have any specific queries in relation to this you can contact the Schools Admissions Team.